huabawa/Jalpc/_posts/2017-08-23-How-to-connect-to-a-AWS-DB-Instance-running-MySQL-with-Shiny.md

-How to connect to a AWS DB instance running MySQL
+How to connect to a AWS DB instance running MySQL with Shiny

+Here are the steps:

 1. cd /usr/loca/mysql/bin
 2. ./mysql -h <endpoint> -P <port> -u <user> -p